 Fly into Liberia International Airport and pick up your car rental.
 Drive 2 hours to Samara, a mellow beach town in South Guanacaste.
 You don’t need a 4wd or 4×4 for this route but make sure you take the paved road going through Nicoya – not down the coast.

 Why Samara?
 Samara is a small beach town that has decent tourist infrastructure, beautiful beaches and good restaurants.
-It’s kind of like Tamarindo (another surfing beach town that’s popular with families in Guanacaste) but less touristy and not as much of a party vibe.
+It’s kind of like Tamarindo (another surfing beach town that’s popular with families in Guanacaste) but less touristy and has less of a party vibe.
 Great beach town for families and the beach is really fun for kids.

 Planning tip: If you don’t want to drive that long, Tamarindo is a good option for a fun and lively beach town as it’s 1 hour from Liberia Airport.
 Another option is Playas del Coco, a 25 minute drive from the airport which is a more laid back, fishing village.